Overseas transfers in

 Can someone transfer funds from an overseas scheme into a UK pension arrangement?(Expand content) (Minimise content)

 It is possible for a transfer from an overseas pension scheme to be made into a UK pension arrangement.
 The transfer process for a UK pension arrangement will typically ask if the incoming transfer is being made from a UK registered pension scheme or from a ‘recognised overseas pension scheme’.
 Many UK schemes will only accept transfers from overseas schemes if they are recognised overseas pension schemes (ROPS).
+It is unlikely that a UK registered pension scheme will accept a transfer from an overseas pension scheme, even where the scheme is a ROPS, where the individual’s retirement benefits are already in payment.

 The receiving UK scheme should just need confirmation that the transfer is coming from a ROPS.
-There is no need to provide any additional evidence such as a copy of the transferring scheme’s rules).
+There is no need to provide any additional evidence such as a copy of the transferring scheme’s rules.

 The transferring overseas scheme has to meet the HM Revenue & Customs (HMRC) definition for a ROPS and it’s the responsibility of the transferring scheme to confirm that their scheme meets this definition.

-When a transfer in from overseas is accepted into a UK pension arrangement, the transferred fund becomes subject to UK rules regarding when benefits can be taken and what can be paid as pension benefits.
+When a transfer in from overseas is accepted into a UK pension arrangement, the transferred fund becomes subject to UK pension tax rules regarding when benefits can be taken and what can be paid as pension benefits.
 It’s therefore worth looking out for any specific conditions that the transferring scheme may impose on the transfer.
 For example, that the receiving UK arrangement can’t pay a tax-free lump sum from the benefits transferred, that a transfer can only be made to an occupational scheme or that benefits can’t be taken until a certain age.
 If there are any such conditions and they may affect whether the transfer can be made or not, then this should be pointed out to the transferring scheme.

 A transfer from a ROPS is ignored when testing the increase in benefits or contributions paid in a pension input period.
 If the receiving scheme is either a defined benefit scheme or a cash balance scheme then the transfer value should be subtracted from the closing value when calculating the increase in benefits over the pension input period.